smcolash/mindbridge/README.md

 The code runs on the ESP32 to provide a web interface with streaming video and a joystick/pad to control the robot's drive motors.

+# Remaining Work

+- [ ] rework the project configuration
+- [ ] rework the WiFi initialization
+- [ ] clean up the camera code
+- [ ] rework the camera acquisitions into a shared/async task
+- [ ] remove duplicate camera code
+- [ ] integrate the Bluetooth code
+- [ ] integrate the robot interface code
+- [ ] add activity LED
+- [ ] limit client access to ensure responsiveness
+- [ ] change streaming video to use pre-acquired frames from the task